 From the Sullivan Falls parking area, follow the obvious, but unmarked trail at the back of the parking area for around 2-3 minutes until you reach the top of the hollow created by Sullivan Falls.

 As you are driving to Sullivan Falls from Route 487, you’ll pass Big Run Falls about a quarter-mile before the parking area for Sullivan Falls.
 There is a small pull-off near the top of the falls, or you can walk the short distance up the road from the Sullivan Falls Parking area.

 Should you have an interest in exploring State Game Lands 13 further, be aware that it is a very difficult and dangerous hike, far from roads and trails.
-If that excites you rather than deters you, check out Jeff Mitchell’s detailed guide in his book, “Hiking the Endless Mountains,” or check out this good, but less detailed guide from MidAtlanticHikes.com.
+If that excites you rather than deters you, read our piece about the three waterfalls on Heberly Run or check out Jeff Mitchell’s detailed guide in his book, “Hiking the Endless Mountains,” (Affiliate link) or check out this good, but less detailed guide from MidAtlanticHikes.com.